What is Happening in Vail Valley Fall 2022

 Farmers Market in Vail, Colorado

 The Vail Farmers Market and Art Show is entering 21 years in Vail on Meadow Drive.
-The event started with a few tents and now has grown to over 148 tents for 16 Sundays of the summer.
+The event started with a few tents and has grown to over 148 tents for 16 summer Sundays.
 All the vendors have been handpicked with our guests in mind.
-We work to have the majority of our vendors having made in Colorado artisan items and food.
+We work to have most of our vendors make Colorado artisan items and food.
 We ring people from all over to enjoy the mountain lifestyle on a Sunday.

 Enjoy strolling down East Meadow Drive in Vail while tasting treats from Colorado.
 Parking for the Market is at the Vail Village Parking or Lionshead Parking.
-The Market begins June 19th and goes through October 9nd, 2022.
+The Market begins late June and goes through till early October.

 Venue Address: East Meadow Drive, Vail Village, CO, 81657